Political views and activism of Rage Against the Machine: 2000 Democratic National Convention

+2007–2011: Second tenure

 Iraq War, Fox News, and the "assassination" comments controversy

 At the Coachella 2007 performance, De la Rocha made an impassioned speech during "Wake Up", citing a statement by Noam Chomsky regarding the Nuremberg Trials and subsequent actions by US presidents, as follows:

 A clip of De la Rocha's speech found its way to the Fox News program Hannity & Colmes.
 An on-screen headline read, "Rock group Rage Against the Machine says Bush admin should be shot".
 Ann Coulter, a right-wing commentator and a guest on the show, stated, "They're losers, their fans are losers, and there's a lot of violence coming from the left wing."

 On July 28 and 29, Rage co-headlined the hip hop festival Rock the Bells.
 On July 28, they made a speech during their performance of "Wake Up" just as they had done at Coachella.
 During this, De La Rocha made another statement, defending the band from Fox News who he claimed had misquoted him:

 On August 24, RATM played Alpine Valley in Wisconsin.
 They made another speech during "Wake Up".

 Subsequently, De la Rocha added Tony Blair, the UK Prime Minister who supported George Bush's 2003 invasion of Iraq, to the list of those who ought to be tried and hanged at the Reading Festival on August 22, 2008.
 The Reading and Leeds Festivals organizer announced after the 2008 festival that De la Rocha had requested Friday and Saturday slots specifically so he could be back in the US for the Democratic and Republican conventions taking place in the week of the 25th.